Bollywood and Manipur: Bijou Thaangjam

 Bijou Thaangjam has appeared in several Bollywood movies, including Mary Kom, Shivaay, Penalty, Jagga Jasoos, Happy Phirr Bhag Jayegi, Made In China, and The Test Case, among others.

 Meitei clothing

-In 2024, Urvashi Rautela became the first Bollywood fashion showstopper and actress to wear a Meitei traditional bridal dress, made from 24 carat gold.

 In 2024, Bollywood actress Sunny Leone, wearing traditional Meitei women's clothes, including Phanek, walked as a fashion showstopper for Manipuri fashion brand, House of Ali, led by fashion designers, Alimuddin and Daya Oinam.

 Manushi Chhillar, a Bollywood actress and a Miss World 2017 winner, wearing traditional Meitei women's dressings, walked as a fashion showstopper at the Manipur Fashion Extravaganza 2022 (MFE) in Imphal.

 Bollywood actress Sushmita Sen, wearing traditional Meitei clothes, walked as a fashion showstopper for Manipuri designer Robert Naorem at the Sangai Festival 2022.
 Besides, in several other occasions, she is known for wearing traditional Meitei women's dressings, like Phanek and Innaphi.

 Bollywood actress Kangana Ranaut is also known for wearing traditional Meitei women's dresses, like phanek and enaphi in several occasions.